ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 3. For troubleshooting and to check the logs of your application, run the following command by replacing the `<INSTANCE_NAME>` with the **name** of one of the instances from the `ibmcloud code-engine application get -n frontend` command.

-   If you do not see any running instances, make sure to open the url from step 2 to run the application.
+   If you do not see any running instances, make sure to open the application URL from step 2 again.
    {: tip}

    ```sh